vibueno/TheFreiburgerTimes/README.md

 For a live version of The Freiburger Times, visit [GitHub Pages](https://vibueno.github.io/thefreiburgertimes).

 ## Libraries
-No libraries have been used for this problem.
+No libraries have been used for this project.
 Only vanilla JS.

 ## Features
 * Mobile navigation menu (hamburguer) with no background scrolling